agis/git-style-guide/README.md

   $ git commit -m
   ```

-  Committing from the terminal encourages a mindset of having to write
+  Committing from the terminal encourages a mindset of having to fit everything
-  everything in a single line which results in non-informative, ambiguous
+  in a single line which usually results in non-informative, ambiguous commit
-  commit messages.
+  messages.

-* The commit summary line should be *descriptive* yet succinct*.
+* The commit summary line should be *descriptive* yet *succinct*.
 It should be
   no longer than *50* characters.
 It should be capitalized and written in
   present tense.
 If it is a single sentence, do not put a period at the end: